-(i) Key points
+) Key points

-- You must meet the eligibility criteria to be accredited. - You will be asked to consent to an undertaking which requires you to set aside a proportion of your certificates until the batch is audited. - If you are accredited, you will need to comply with conditions in your Accreditation Notice.
+- You must meet the eligibility criteria to be accredited. - You will be asked to consent to an undertaking that will require you to set aside a proportion of your certificates until the batch is audited. - If you are accredited you will need to comply with conditions in your Accreditation Notice.